carlosbuenosvinos/phparchitect-hexagonal-architecture-article/page.markdown

 # Hexagonal Architecture with PHP
 ###### by Carlos Buenosvinos

-> With the rise of DDD and Software Craftsmanship movement, architectures that promote domain centric designs are getting more popular.
+> With the rise of DDD,
+architectures that promote domain centric designs are getting more popular.
 This is the case of **Hexagonal Architecture**, also known as **Ports and Adapters**,